High-Yield Savings Account Comparison

 Who pays more interest on $10,000?
 Openbank pays $85 more than Citizens Access™ annually ($400 vs $315).

-Choose Citizens Access™ if mobile app quality matters, or choose Openbank if getting the best rate matters most.
+Choose Citizens Access™ if you're an Android user, or choose Openbank if getting the best rate matters most.

 Comparison of Citizens Access™ vs Openbank savings accounts